 - Where necessitated by special events or other circumstances, Parking Services reserves the right to relocate permit holders within the college campus.

 - Any requests for special consideration must be submitted in writing to Parking Services.
 The parking committee will assemble as necessary, to consider requests or complaints.
 The committee's decision is final; a written reply will be provided.

-- In order for a third party (such as a parent, guardian, partner, sibling or friend) to conduct business with the college on your behalf (such as picking up your parking permit, parking documents, etc.), the third party requires a letter of authorization from the permit holder.
-This letter must include the date, permit holder's signature and specific instructions detailing what business the third party can conduct on behalf of the permit holder.
-No faxes or photocopies will be accepted.
+- In order for a third party (such as a parent, guardian, partner, sibling or friend) to conduct business with the college on your behalf, the third party requires a letter of authorization from the permit holder.

 Example: if a 1-semester permit was purchased in September and you wish to upgrade to a 2-semester permit, the next semester must start in January.
 The difference in price, plus the administration fee, applies.